dsccommunity/FSRMDsc/README.md

 ### Unreleased
 * Unit and Integration test headers updated to v1.1.0
 * Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey.
-* Changed AppVeyor.yml to use default image
+* Changed AppVeyor.yml to use default image.
+* Converted to HQRM and prepared for transfer to PowerShell Team.

 ### 2.1.0.0
 * DSC Module moved to MSFT.